Main Characters | Hunter Association | Zoldyck Family | Phantom Troupe | Chimera Ants | Kakin Royal Family | Other Characters

 - Bitch in Sheep's Clothing: That cheery smile of his never reaches his eyes, especially if he's been interrupted.
 Played with in that instead of being drawn in, people find him off-putting and insufferable because of it.

 - Blue-and-Orange Morality: It's impossible to get a read on this guy.
 He appears to have morals, of a sort, but he deliberately keeps them vague and contradictory to help him mess with people.
-When the Zodiacs break down their various political alignments, Pariston is in a group of his own - "Extreme Leftist Patriot," which is practically an oxymoron.
+When the Zodiacs break down their various political alignments, Pariston is in a group of his own - "Extreme Leftist Patriot."

 - The Chessmaster: He runs laps around everyone else during the election of the 13th Chairman.